1995 Colorado Rockies season

-The 1995 season was the third in the history of the Colorado Rockies, a Major League Baseball (MLB) franchise located in Denver, Colorado.
-It was also their third season in the National League, and first at Coors Field.
+The 1995 Colorado Rockies season was their 3rd in Major League Baseball and their 1st season at Coors Field.
+Don Baylor was the manager.

 The team competed in the National League West, finishing with a record of 77−67, second in the division.
 The Rockies simultaneously won the first-ever National League wild card berth in the first season of the revised postseason format and first postseason appearance in franchise history.
 They faced the eventual World Series champion Atlanta Braves in the National League Division Series (NLDS), who won this first round series in four games, with the Rockies taking game three.